 Yes.
-You can import or sync Jupyter notebooks (currently supports only v4) stored in S3 or Github into ZEPL.
-Once in ZEPL, in addition to being able to view the notebook from any browser, you can clone the notebook, make edits, and execute the notebook directly from ZEPL.
+You can import or sync Jupyter notebooks stored in S3 or Github into Zepl.
+Once in Zepl, in addition to being able to view the notebook from any browser, you can clone the notebook, make edits, and execute the notebook directly within Zepl.

 Yes.
-You can connect multiple Zeppelin instances to ZEPL.
-Simply click on Create Space and select Zeppelin in the dropdown.
-Once connected, all the notebooks in your Zeppelin instance will be sync-ed and available on ZEPL to view.
-At this point, you can clone, edit, and execute the notebooks, as well as share the notebooks once you're done.
+You can connect multiple Zeppelin instances to Zepl.
+Simply click on the Create Space button from the main page, toggle on External Repository and select Zeppelin from the dropdown menu that appears.
+All the notebooks in your Zeppelin instance will be sync-ed and available to view in the new Zepl Space.
+At this point you can clone, edit, execute and share the notebooks.

 The notebooks are saved until you delete them or delete your account.

 All notebooks created in Zepl are stored in Zepl.
 You can export the notebooks to your preferred storage if you like.

 Yes.
 You can connect to as many Apache Zeppelin instances as you like.
 You simply need to make sure that each Zeppelin instance is setup with its own unique token which is provided when you create a Zeppelin instance Space in Zepl.

 Zepl enables close integration with Apache Zeppelin so you can setup Zeppelin in EMR and use Zepl not only for sync-ing and backing up your notebooks, but you can leverage Zepl as the authentication portal for Zeppelin.
 Details on how you can set this up can be found here.

 Yes.
 Enterprise deployments currently only run in Amazon VPC's though other cloud solutions will be supported in the near future.

 Yes.
 The administrator has access to create one or more organizations in their Zepl account.